FINDING THE PERFECT BALANCE...

 Much of the inspiration behind these creative designs stems from Antoine Cahen and his design company Les Ateliers du Nord (ADN) who have worked with Nespresso from the outset.
 Alessi, Porsche and Miele have also contributed in the design of the Nespresso machines.

-The Nespresso machines are characterized by their timeless designs.
+The Nespresso machines are characterised by their timeless designs.

 - Classic Line: sleek and angular lines